QuentinWach/image-ranker/README.md

 - μ (mu): The estimated "skill" level.
 - σ (sigma): The uncertainty in that estimate.

-New items start with a default μ (often 25) and high σ (often 8.33).
+New items start with a default μ (often 25 but 0 here) and high σ (often 8.33).
 When two items are compared, their μ and σ values are used to calculate the expected outcome.
 The actual outcome is compared to this expectation.
 The winner's μ increases, the loser's decreases.Both items' σ typically decreases (representing increased certainty).
 The magnitude of changes depends on:
 - How surprising the outcome was (based on current ratings).
 - The current uncertainty (σ) of each item.